 |Fearless N, Theatre Kantanka, 2008.
 Photo: Nicholas Higgins|

 Noëlle Janaczewska is Sydney-based playwright, poet, essayist, and the author of The Book of Thistles (UWA Publishing, 2017).
 Much of her work deals with history’s gaps and silences, focusing on people, plants, creatures and events overlooked or marginalised in official records.
-Noëlle’s work has been produced, broadcast and published throughout Australia and internationally, and in 2014 she received a prestigious Windham Campbell Prize from Yale University for her body of work as a dramatist.
+Noëlle’s work has been produced, broadcast and published locally and internationally, and in 2014 she received a prestigious Windham Campbell Prize from Yale University for her body of work as a dramatist.

 In Australia, Noëlle’s plays have won a 2017 AWGIE (Australian Writers' Guild) Award for Community and Youth Theatre (Teacup in a Storm), a Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Playbox-Asialink Playwriting Competition and the Griffin Award (Songket).
 Her radio works have received seven AWGIE Awards, four for drama, three for nonfiction features.
 As well as an Asialink Literature Residency in Korea and Fellowships from the Australia Council, she has held the Eric Dark Fellowship (for literary nonfiction) from Varuna Writers’ Centre, and a University of Queensland Creative Fellowship.
 A graduate of Oxford and London Universities, with a doctorate from the University of Technology, Sydney, Noëlle continues her relationship with the University of Queensland as an Adjunct Professor.

 Recent works include Seoul City Sue (ABC Radio National, 2018); Good With Maps (Siren Theatre Company, Edinburgh 2017, Sydney, 2016); Teacup in a Storm (The Q Theatre/Joan Sutherland Performing Arts Centre, Sydney, 2016); The History of the Single Girl and The Other Polish Explorer both for ABC Radio National in 2015; Dear Scott— (fortyfivedownstairs, Melbourne, 2015) and several other pieces protesting the Australian government’s treatment of refugees and asylum-seekers.